 Here is an excerpt of what they discussed

 - Connected devices bring back some classic engineering challenges back into the forefront.
 How do you transmit data securely and with low power consumption?
 How do you handle lossy networks and cut-off transmissions?

 - IoT data is messy.
-Devices get cut off in mid-transition (or repeat over and over until they get an acknowledgement).
+Devices get cut off in mid-transition (or repeat over and over until they get an acknowledgment).
 How do you detect this–and clean it up–as data arrives?

-- IoT and sensor and of itself is not terribly useful.
+- IoT and sensors in and of itself are not terribly useful.
 It is rarely in a format that a (business or consumer) analyst would even be able to read.
 It would be incredibly wasteful to store all this as-is in a business warehouse, DropBox repo, etc.

 - IoT data simultaneously “lives” in two points of view: what does this mean right now and what does this imply for the big picture.
 The Lambda Architecture is an ideal tool to handle this.

 - Finally, while all the attention is on the consumer stories, the real money is the Industrial and Enterprise Internet of Things.
 It’s also where smart things are far less creepy.

 Listen to the podcast to hear more of the details